Agentscreator/ivory/CAPACITOR_SETUP.md

 # Capacitor iOS Setup Guide

-This guide will help you build and run the Ivory app on iOS using Capacitor.
+This guide will help you build and run the Ivory's Choice app on iOS using Capacitor.

 ## Prerequisites